 Treatment includes physiotherapy to compensate for the tear but surgical management may ultimately be required.
-Follow up with orthopaedics is required.
+Follow-up with orthopaedics is required.

 Patellofemoral pain syndrome (PFPS)

 The pain is frequently described as anterior but is often poorly localised.
 It may feel like it’s “under” or “around” the patella.
 Pain is classically exacerbated by prolonged periods of sitting, use of stairs and squatting (theatre sign).
 Pain may be present for several weeks, exacerbated by activity and relieved after periods of rest.
-Frequently there is a deterioration in sports performance or inability to participate prompts patients to seek medical review.
+Often there is a deterioration in sports performance or inability to participate prompts patients to seek medical review.

-Clinical examination should look for gait abnormalities, increased lumbar lordosis, and any asymmetry in hips or lower extremity.
+Clinical examination should look for gait abnormalities, increased lumbar lordosis, and any asymmetry in the hips or lower extremity.
 It is not uncommon to have reduced flexibility in the hamstrings or quadriceps.

 Clarkes sign – positive in PFPS.
 Patient supine, knee extended.
-Grab the superior pole to the patella with thumb and index finger and have the patient activate the quadriceps while you inhibit the patellar movement.
-This causes grinding of the articular surface between patella and femur.
+Grab the superior pole to the patella with a thumb and index finger and have the patient activate the quadriceps while you inhibit the patellar movement.
+This causes grinding of the articular surface between the patella and femur.
 Pain is indicative of PFPS.